namitagad/nga-blog/source/_posts/mergency-Funds-Don’t-keep-idle.md

 <td style="height: 82px;" rowspan="2" width="235">

-Interest earned on maintaining a balance of Rs.5 lacs in your savings account for emergencies
+Interest earned on maintaining a balance of Rs.500,000 in your savings account for emergencies

 </td>